 This course is a rigorous study of world literature requiring extensive reading, writing and discussion.
 Greater independence is expected as students undertake longer and more complex assignments.
-Students are expected to meet a higher level of performance in the quantity and quality of their assigned work.
+Students are expected to meet a higher level of performance in the quantity and quality of their assigned work and depth of thinking.